People Who Judge You Should Walk in Your Shoes

 - In fact, when someone judges you they don’t have good arguments that serve a purpose.
 It’s almost always an excuse for an attack, an insult, or simple contempt.
 The rationalization is very weak.

-- Usually, people who are used to judging you lack a full life with hobbies and passions that help them view things in a more relative sense and stop focusing so much on others.
+- Usually, people who are used to judging you lack a full life with hobbies and passions that would help them view things in a more relative sense.

 How to defend yourself against other people’s criticisms